moeiscool/homebridge-shinobi/README.md

 > A [Homebridge](https://github.com/nfarina/homebridge) plugin integrating [Shinobi](https://shinobi.video) for motion detector cameras

 # Installation
-1. Install homebridge using: `npm install -g homebridge`
+1. Install Homebridge using: `npm install -g homebridge`
 2. Install this plugin: `npm install -g homebridge-shinobi`
-3. Update your `config.json` configuration file
+1. Update your configuration file.
+See a sample `config.json` snippet below.
-4. Ensure `ffmpeg` is installed and on the path
+4. Ensure `ffmpeg` is installed and on the path.

 **NOTE**: Currently there is no support for streaming audio from a camera.